W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ::: details Substituted
 Ultimately, every member of the family of God must return.
-²The miracle calls a member of the family of God to return because the miracle blesses and honours a member of the family of God, even though a member of the family of God may be absent in spirit.
+²The miracle calls a member of the family of God to return because the miracle blesses and honors a member of the family of God, even though a member of the family of God may be absent in spirit.
 ³“God is not mocked” is not a warning but a reassurance.
 ⁴God *would* be mocked if any of God’s creations lacked holiness.
 ⁵The creation is whole, and the mark of wholeness is holiness.